kndol/KakaoTalkAdGuard/README.md

 - Support Autorun on system startup (installation version only)
 - Support Installer and Uninstaller

+## Command Line Arguments

+- --startup: Use the tray menu for the installation version
+- --restore_tray: Show the hidden tray icon

 ## Download

 - Before or after installation, Specify the installation directory path (default: `%appdata%\KakaoTalkAdGuard`) as an exception path in your antivirus software settings.
 Because this binary file is not well known, antivirus software may detect it as malware.